rharp/DrupalGovCon2018/apps/v1/README.md

          }
      };

- ### 6. Add NPM scripts to package.json
+### 8. Add NPM scripts to package.json
  One thing we can do with npm is create some custom scripts.
 This will make our build process slightly easier.
-Inside the `package.json`which is generated by node, we will add this code snippet to the bottom of the file.
+Inside the `package.json` which exists in the root directory, we will add this code snippet to the bottom of the file.

      "scripts": {
          "build": "webpack",
          "start": "webpack-dev-server"
      },

-### 7. Build your environment
+### 9. Build your environment
 Now that the scripts have been added we can type in these commands to generate the application.

+**Note:** These commands will need to be run in the root directory.

      npm run build
      npm run start

-### 8. View your App!
+### 10. View your App!
 Now is the moment you've been waiting for.
 You have a working React Application!

 go to http://localhost:3000/